Skip to content

 A protein can be constructed from a file:

-from deeporigin.drug_discovery import Protein, EXAMPLE_DATA_DIR
+from deeporigin.drug_discovery import Protein, BRD_DATA_DIR

-protein = Protein.from_file(EXAMPLE_DATA_DIR / "brd.pdb")
+protein = Protein.from_file(BRD_DATA_DIR / "brd.pdb")

 From a PDB ID